 Please consider giving today.
-Eighty-six cents of every dollar helps fund critical research, advocacy, programs and services for people with autism.
+Eighty-nine cents of every dollar helps fund critical research, advocacy, programs and services for people with autism.

 17. Where can I find more details about the findings and analysis of the CDC autism prevalence update report?

 The entire report is available to view at the Community Report on Autism page.